 - U.S. military bases that train and provide care for military working dogs

 - Animal shelters and humane societies

 - Service dog training organizations

 And veterinary institutions and groups from all over the world have expressed interest in the AAHA Standards of Accreditation.
-You can rest assured that our practices are AAHA-Accredited, and our North Bay location has been AAHA accredited for 25 years!
+You can rest assured that our practices are AAHA-Accredited, and our North Bay location has been AAHA accredited for over 25 years!